amedomaro/Oracle-iLearning/src/foundations/section8/practices/README.md

 that models a soccer league and keeps track of the season’s statistics.

 There are 4 teams in the league.
 Matchups are determined at random.
 2 games are played every Tuesday, which allows every team to participate weekly.
-There is no set number of games per season.
+There is no set inputNumber of games per season.
 The season continues until winter arrives.

 The league is very temperature-sensitive.
 Defenses are sluggish on hot days.
 Hotter days allow for the